kehers/kehers.github.com/_posts/2014-11-17-a-year-and-two-interns.markdown

 Oo (my Co) has always been on the lookout for good developers and designers, even when he doesn't need them for anything.
 It was the same way he reached out to me some years ago, far before we tried any project together.

 One day, end of last year, we were talking about getting young developers to join the team and then the other, he copied me in a mail and introduced 5 young developers from UNN (University of Nigeria, Nsuka) to me.
-I don't even know how he got them.
-(He does have the talent for scouting people :D).

 As interesting as that was, testing was the next challenge.
 How do we test their technical skills and be sure of what they can do?
 (Recruiting developers is a hard work.
 That is a post on it's own).
 And we were only really interested in keeping just 2.
 Maybe 3 max.
 In the end, we settled on telling them to build a simple application using the [Fonenode API](https://fonenode.com/docs).
-They are to do this within the target time frame, push to a git repo, invite me to the repo and I review.
+They were to do this within the target time frame, push to a git repo, invite me to the repo and I review.
 After a couple of back and forth, minor issues here and there, Zim and Godswill finally joined the team early this year.

 ## A change in everything